amd/ZenDNN/docs/zendnnl_architecture.md

 - **Intermediate Results**: During computation, tensors store intermediate results.
 - **Output Data**: The final output of the neural network is stored in tensors.

-## 3.2 Context
+### Context
-The **Context** of an operator encompasses all the necessary information required to perform computations.
-Given an operator its parameter tensors (for example: weight and bias), and any other parameter (for example: element-wise post-ops, or embedding bag algorithm like add, mean, or max), needed to implement operator computation are called operator context of the operator.
+The **Context** of an operator encompasses all the information required to perform its computations.
+Given an operator, its parameter tensors (for example, weight and bias) and any other parameters (for example, element-wise post-ops or an embedding bag algorithm such as add, mean, or max) together form the operator context.

 ### Key Components of Context:
 1. **Parameter Tensors**: